Anuj8448/NetCrawl/README.md

-# NetFuzzer
+# NetCrawl
-NetFuzzer is a comprehensive network security assessment tool designed for internal and external networks.
+NetCrawl is a comprehensive network security assessment tool designed for internal and external networks.
 It includes features such as host discovery, port scanning, OS detection, SSL enumeration, and SMB and RPC enumeration.
 This tool uses Nmap, smbclient, rpcclient, and other utilities, with the potential for additional features in the future.
 NetFuzzer aims to simplify network security assessments and welcomes collaborations and contributions to enhance its functionality and usability.

 **Important:** Make sure the tools `Nmap`, `smbclient` & `rpcclient` are installed on your machine and executing correctly to use the `NetFuzzer` without any issues.